 “We both wanted a publication that was not based on a formula.” says Reynolds, “We wanted a hunting and fishing magazine with personality.
 We got there by allowing writers to be free to have their voices, which is the case today 25 years later.”

 Morin recalls, “Paul and I revised the banner’s design, but kept the signature moose that had been on our cover since day one.”

-The modern Northwoods Sporting Journal today boasts far more outdoor writers and advertisers than was the case in the early days when the Journal was produced in Morin’s basement in Passadumkeag.
-According to Reynolds and Morin, a 25th anniversary of any publication is a special occasion.
+The modern Northwoods Sporting Journal boasts far more outdoor writers and advertisers than in the early days when the Journal was produced in Morin’s basement in Passadumkeag.
+According to Reynolds and Morin, the 25th anniversary of any publication is a special occasion.

 “We have had our ups and downs like any small business in Maine,” says Reynolds, ” but the positive feedback we get from readers and advertisers seems to grow each year.
-Outdoor folks value us and their loyalty is remarkable.”
-Morin, as founder of the Sporting Journal, says “We want to say “thanks” to all of those who have helped over the years to make the Sporting Journal what it is today, our loyal readers, our longtime and recent advertisers and our dedicated outdoor writers.”
+Outdoor folks value us, and their loyalty is remarkable.”
+Morin, the founder of the Sporting Journal, says, “We want to say thanks to those who have helped over the years to make the Sporting Journal what it is today, our loyal readers, long-time and recent advertisers, and dedicated outdoor writers.”